 Webinar Series: Overview of Removal Proceedings and Orders of Removal

-In an era of increased immigration enforcement, many noncitizens are at a higher risk of being placed in removal proceedings or being subject to a non-court removal order.
 What kinds of removal orders exist under the law and how do they come about?
 What happens in immigration court after someone receives a Notice to Appear, or NTA?
-How can advocates counsel their clients to understand their risk of exposure to the current administration’s enforcement machine?
-This webinar series, designed for advocates who do not regularly represent clients in removal proceedings, will introduce the world of removal orders and proceedings and offer tips for advocates to provide effective counseling to clients.
+And how can advocates counsel their clients to understand their risk of exposure to immigration enforcement?
+This webinar series, designed for advocates who do not regularly represent clients in removal proceedings, will introduce the world of removal orders and removal proceedings, and offer tips for advocates to provide effective counseling to clients in their individual cases.

-This webinar will review both immigration court removal orders and orders of removal issued outside of immigration court, including expedited removal orders, removal orders against persons with aggravated felony convictions, judicial orders of removal and reinstatements of removal.
+This webinar will review both immigration court removal orders and orders of removal issued outside of immigration court including expedited removal orders, removal orders against persons with aggravated felony convictions, judicial orders of removal and reinstatement of removal.

-Webinar Two: Overview of Removal Proceedings in Immigration Court
+Webinar 2: Overview of Removal Proceedings in Immigration Court

-This webinar will cover the forms of relief available to respondents in removal proceedings, such as asylum, cancellation of removal and adjustment of status.
-Presenters will discuss the key issues to screen for to identify possible eligibility for relief and bond, as well as risks of mandatory detention.
+This webinar will cover the forms of relief available to respondents in removal proceedings such as asylum, cancellation of removal and adjustment of status.
+Presenters will discuss the key issues to screen for to identify possible eligibility for relief as well as exposure to mandatory detention.

-Webinar Four: Counseling Your Client about Exposure to Enforcement
+Webinar 4: Counseling Your Client About Exposure to Enforcement

-In the fourth webinar, presenters will offer guidance on how to counsel clients in this era of heightened enforcement.
-Topics include NTA policy guidance, Immigration and Customs Enforcement work raids, ICE enforcement in courthouses, border apprehensions and your client’s rights in an encounter with immigration law enforcement.
+In this webinar, presenters will offer guidance on how to counsel clients on the risks of immigration law enforcement, with a particular focus on policies under the new administration.
+Topics to be discussed include: the U.S. Citizenship and Immigration Services, or USCIS, NTA policy guidance, ICE work raids, ICE enforcement in courthouses, border encounters, and your client’s rights in an encounter with immigration law enforcement.

 CLE for Attorney Participants